owickstrom/wickstrom.tech/_posts/2016-04-19-a-faster-test-workflow-for-haskell.md

 this compiler iteration.
 I like to have tests run automatically when both library and test source code changes, so I have previously used *nodemon* to watch for file changes and execute `cabal test` or the like.
 It was starting to get a bit slow so decided to search for a new setup.
+This post explains how it works.

+## Sendings Keys

 As I already use *tmux* for all work I figured I could use that together with GHCi somehow.
 Tmux has a command called `send-keys` that lets you